ryanjohnsonnc/livepure/README.md

-# Starter for HTML/CSS/JS projects
+# Live Pure Static Site

-Includes Gulp to compile Sass into CSS, along with Autoprefixer and Browser Sync.
+This project uses to compile Sass into CSS, along with Autoprefixer and Browser Sync.
+It makes it easier to write neat code.
+We will probably build on it.

-## Setup
+## Project Setup

-Before starting, you'll need [Node](https://nodejs.org/) (which includes NPM).

-If using OSX, I'd recommend this guide to [getting set up with Node and NPM](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).

-Then install Gulp using `npm install -g gulp`.
-This installs Gulp globally and is needed later.
+Make sure you have Node and Gulp on your machine

-Clone this repo to your local computer using this command:
+Clone this repo to your local computer

-    git clone git@github.com:cssanimation/gulp-sass-starter.git starter

-With the files downloaded, navigate to your `starter` folder on the command line (or Terminal) and run `npm install` to set things up.
+With the files downloaded, navigate to the project folder and run `npm install` to set things up.

-If that doesn't work, it may be necessary to use `sudo npm install`.
+If that doesn't work, try to use `sudo npm install`.
+I don't recommend it because it means something is probably jacked up with your Node setup.

 With this set up, you should now be able to run: